Table of Contents

 If you’re like most who read this blog, you’ve passed the 50-yard line and retirement is on the horizon.

-- half of U.S. employees said they took action that was detrimental to their long-term financial security due to the pandemic, which was a 50% increase since April
+- half of U.S. employees said they took action that was detrimental to their long-term financial security due to the pandemic

 - 45% of these actions directly harmed their retirement accounts, such as changing portfolio allocations, reducing contributions, and borrowing from their funds